The Utterly Strange Sounds of Peter Wyngarde

-Riding the tide of Jason King, Wyngarde was approached by RCA with the prospect of recording an album.
+Riding the tide of popularity his portrayal of Jason King brought him, Wyngarde was approached by RCA with the prospect of recording an album.
 Getting popular TV personalities to record albums was all the rage, and when they promised Wyngarde complete creative freedom, he agreed.
 And thus we start down the road toward infamy.

-The album was completed, released, then yanked from shelves almost immediately under an onslaught of blistering controversy.
+The album was completed, released, then yanked from shelves almost immediately in an air of blistering controversy.
 Expecting, one assumes, some frothy concoction of easy listening and perhaps go-go rock, RCA execs and fans must have been taken aback when they spun the record and found it to be a bizarre collection of musical cues in multiple styles accompanied by Wyngarde — or more accurately, perhaps, Jason King — rambling on and occasionally talk-singing about a variety of topics.
-Sex, mostly.
-There was indeed some easy listening cocktail groove thrown into the mix, but he doesn’t restrict himself .
+Sex, mostly, though.
+There was indeed some easy listening cocktail groove thrown into the mix, but he doesn’t restrict himself in any way.
 At the center of the controversy was the song “Rape,” which would be offensive if it wasn’t so goddamn weird.
 In it, Wyngarde/King babbles semi-coherently about how the style of rape differs from one country to the next.
-Not content to simply offend in that aspect, he throws a ching-chaw-Chinaman bit in for good measure.
+Not content to simply offend in that aspect, it throws a racist “Chinaman” bit in for good measure.

 If you are a fan of Jason King, then the album is essential listening.
 All things considered, it really does sound like the kind of thing one would hear if one spent some time with Jason King, who (especially in his own spin-off series) always boasted an air of world-weary bitterness beneath his promiscuous frolicking.
 For those unfamiliar with Jason King, the album is a harder sell, though if you enjoy exploring the unusual world of celebrity vanity projects and utterly strange cult albums, you should be mightily satisfied.
 All others need tread lightly and with trepidation into these waters, though.
 You may never emerge again.
-And even if you do, you might be wearing a silk dressing gown and lavender ascot (or were you already wearing one when you entered?).
+And even if you do, you might be wearing a silk dressing gown and lavender ascot.